7 Guerilla Marketing Ideas To Shut Down Your Competition

 The fast pace of life takes its toll on what we see, or what we choose not to see, altogether.

-This ad does a great job at alerting passers-by by handing them a new set of eyes and food for thought.
+This is one of my favorite guerilla marketing examples because it does a great job at alerting passers-by by handing them a new set of eyes and food for thought.

 The characteristics that make it guerilla are that it’s a plain poster (cheap and simple), placed at spots where a homeless person would sit (resembling something else), making a change in the eye of the beholder.